01 of 04

 hOME: A Fully Equipped Kitchen

 The Morrisons certainly didn't skimp when it came to the kitchen.
-Not only is the room spacious, it also boasts full-size appliances, including a gas range (with full-size cooktop and oven) and standard refrigerator/freezer.
+Not only is the room spacious, but it also boasts full-size appliances, including a gas range (with full-size cooktop and oven) and standard refrigerator/freezer.
 The kitchen also packs a wine fridge, which is a luxury item even in much larger homes.
 A few other features you don't often see in tiny homes: full-depth wall and base cabinets, a large sink, and a wraparound countertop, which provides ample space for food prep and dishes.
 The kitchen is legitimately larger than many regular-sized apartment kitchens.Continue to 4 of 4 below.

 04 of 04